QubitProducts/looker-source-block/README.md

 # Welcome
 Qubit is the fastest and most scalable personalization platform available today.
 The highly granular low-latency behavioral data we collect is available for analysis and export using Qubit Live Tap.

+# Release notes

+*October 2018*
+- This block has been updated to work with Live Tap V2, which uses BigQuery StandardSQL & date partitioning for enhanced performance.
+- If you are looking for the previous block (which made use of LegacySQL), this is available on the branch _release-v1_.
+- Further updates and optimizations will be released soon.

 # Why does this block offer?
 For Qubit Live Tap customers, this block provides a template of an Explore for interacting directly with your data in Google BigQuery.